Skip to main content

 • Starter kit comes with blood pressure cuff, mask, heart diffraction glasses, and a journal

-• Currently available in 31 states
+• Currently available in 37 territories (second-most on our list)

 • HSA/FSA payments accepted